Top 10 Best Euro 6 Cars

 The VW scandal which broke in 2015 did great damage to diesel car sales – effectively killing off diesel’s reputation within a matter of months, but this was some years ago.
 Euro 6 emission compliance has changed everything.

 Diesel has come fighting back in recent years – the latest Euro 6-compliant models are the cleanest diesels we’ve ever had.
 In fact, while they’ll never be as clean as electric or hybrid, on many levels they’re cleaner and less polluting than most petrol-fuelled vehicles.

-Fast forward to 2019 and the list of outstanding Euro 6 vehicles to buy or lease is growing at an incredible rate…
+Fast forward to this year and the list of outstanding Euro 6 vehicles to buy or lease is growing at an incredible rate…

 Yet buyers are still put off diesel, in one broad brush stroke diesel has received a black mark against its name, it’s going to take a lot for people to realise how far the fuel has come in recent years.

 But the new Euro 6 emission regulations also affect petrol engine vehicles, depending on the age of the engines petrol can still be highly polluting.
 However, it’s far easier to get a petrol to pass Euro 6 than a diesel.